pallotron/yubiswitch/README.md

 * * * * * /Users/<username>/bin/yubi
 ```

 (And yes, the above is a truly horrible hack...
-PRs welcome)
+I'm working on a fix.)

 Overview
 ========